nmiah1/attendee-list-playbook-v2/README.md

 ansible-playbook list2.yml
 What is the workshop URL?
 An example would be http://login.d98x.open.redhat.com/list.php: http://login.a76d.open.redhat.com/list.php
-What is the workhop student password?: cNQn9ZxY9pAHYx What is the your Red Hat email?
+What is the workhop student password?: cNQn9ZxY9pAHYx What is the your Red Hat email?: redhatter@redhat.com
 ```

 ## Result